‘Raw’ Mastermind Julia Ducournau On Cannibalism And Humanity [Video]

 Raw Is Less About The Female Experience And More About Good Storytelling

-Central to the story of Raw is the depiction of Justine as an average young woman transitioning from teenager to adult and the way in which society expects her to behave, but Ducournau tells Vulture that any social/political themes of feminism or gender equality are incidental to the story.
+Central to the story of Raw is the depiction of Justine as an average young women transitioning from teenager to adult and the way in which society expects her to behave, but Ducournau tells Vulture that any social/political themes of feminism or gender equality are incidental to the story.
 Raw does expose how society views women and how Justine reacts to that in the context of the story, but Julia says she only uses those themes to tell a better story in Raw.

 “As a screenwriter, my aim is to make the best story.
 My aim is to create a very complex character with a very clear evolution that everyone can relate to and raise stakes that are interesting,” explains the Raw writer.
 “The main thing I am concerned with is the character and the way it interacts with the outside world.”